-On May 19, 2008, we completed our acquisitions of 15 existing Red Robin® franchised restaurants from three franchise partners for a combined purchase price of \$29.1 million, net of working capital adjustments.
+On May 19, 2008, we completed our acquisitions of 15 existing Red Robin[®] franchised restaurants and one that had been under construction, from three franchisees for a combined purchase price of \$30.4 million.
 The purchase price was paid in cash, funded primarily through borrowings under our existing credit facility.

-During fiscal year 2008, we expect capital expenditures to total approximately \$80 to \$85 million, including any 2008 acquisition consideration and the completed stock repurchase.
-We plan to open between 30 and 32 new company-owned restaurants in 2008, and we plan to continue our investment in restaurant remodels and capital improvements and expand our corporate infrastructure to support our growth model.
-Excluding the 2008 restaurant acquisitions and stock repurchase, we expect all development capital expenditure needs to be self-funded.
+During fiscal year 2008, we expect capital expenditures to total approximately \$80 to \$85 million, including the 2008 acquisition consideration.
+We plan to open 31 new company-owned restaurants in 2008, and we plan to continue our investment in restaurant remodels and capital improvements and expand our corporate infrastructure.
+We expect all development capital expenditure needs for the remainder of 2008 will be self-funded from cash generated from the operations of our restaurants.